dhh1128/ken/docs/spec/hypertext.md

 The expression in the parenthesized portion of the hyperlink can be any relative or absolute URI, including a document fragment like `#fragment`).

 #### Terse Hyperlinks
-Imagine that, somewhere near the end of our imaginary IML document about MRIs, we include the following sentence that refers back to the place where our term was defined:
+Imagine that, somewhere near the end of our imaginary ken document about MRIs, we include the following sentence that refers back to the place where our term was defined:

 ```i
 [Magnetic resonance imaging](#magnetic-resonance-imaging) is often expensive.
 ```

 This works -- but notice how verbose it is.
-For situations like this, we take advantage of intent's support for fuzzy ID matching, and write a terse form instead:
+For situations like this, we take advantage of ken's support for fuzzy ID matching, and write a terse form instead:

 ```i
 [#Magnetic resonance imaging] is often expensive.
 ```

-This combines the referenced ID and the clickable text, making the parenthesized portion of the hyperlink unnecessary.
-Intent normalizes the bracketed phrase to `magnetic-resonance-imaging` to resolve the hyperlink.
+This combines the referenced ID and the clickable text, making the parenthesized portion of the hyperlink unnecessary. ken normalizes the bracketed phrase to `magnetic-resonance-imaging` to resolve the hyperlink.

 Terse hyperlink are both easier to write and easier to read.
 Their use is encouraged, where they make sense.